autoplot/documentation/javadoc/org/autoplot/datasource/DataSourceFormatEditorPanel.md

+# org.autoplot.datasource.DataSourceFormatEditorPanel

-# org.autoplot.datasource.DataSourceFormatEditorPanelsimilar to DataSourceEditorPanel, this one is arguments for output.
+similar to DataSourceEditorPanel, this one is arguments for output.

 ***
 <a name="getPanel"></a>
 # getPanel